-In an in vitro study, it was reported that an increase in dermal fibroblast procollagen secretion reduces MMP or collagenase production after nonthermal noncoherent deep red visible LED exposures (660 nm, sequential pulsing mode).40 These results correlated with significant clinical improvement of rhytids in vivo.40 In a subsequent in vivo pilot study, effect of this wavelength in 3 healthy subjects using a minimal erythemal dose method adapted from sunscreen sun protection factor (SPF) determination has been investigated.61 The results showed that LED therapy was effective, achieving a significant response in the reduction of the erythema induced by UVB.61 Following this pilot study, a further investigation has been performed to find out in vivo aspects of this phenomenon.
-Effects of nonthermal noncoherent 660-nm LED pulsed treatments in providing enhanced skin resistance before upcoming UV damage were investigated in a group of subjects with normal fair skin and patients presenting with polymorphous light eruption.
-Results suggested that LEDbased therapy before UV exposure provided significant doserelated protection against UVB-induced erythema.
-A significant reduction in UVB-induced erythema reaction was observed in at least one occasion in 85% of subjects as well as in the patients suffering from polymorphous light eruption.
-Furthermore, an SPF-15-like effect and a reduction in postinflammatory hyperpigmentation were observed.
-An in vitro study by Yu et al revealed that HeNe laser irradiation stimulated an increase in nerve growth factor (NGF) release from cultured keratinocytes and its gene expression.66 NGF is a major paracrine maintenance factor for melanocyte survival in skin.67 It was shown that NGF can protect melanocytes from UV-induced apoptosis by upregulating Bcl-2 levels in the cells.68 Therefore, an increase in NGF production induced by HeNe laser treatment may provide another explanation for the photoprotective effects of LLLT.
+In an in vitro study, it was reported that an increase dermal fibroblast procollagen secretion reduces metalloproteinases (MMP) or collagenase production following non-thermal non-coherent deep red visible LED exposures (660 nm, sequential pulsing mode).40 These results correlated with significant clinical improvement of rhytids in vivo.40 In a subsequent in vivo pilot study, effect of this wavelength in 3 healthy subjects using a minimal erythemal dose (MED) method adapted from sunscreen SPF determination has been investigated.61 The results showed that LED therapy was effective, achieving a significant response in the reduction of the erythema induced by UVB.61 Following this pilot study a further investigation has been performed to find out in vivo aspects of this phenomenon.
+Effects of non-thermal, non-coherent 660 nm LED pulsed treatments in providing enhanced skin resistance prior to upcoming UV damage was investigated in a group of subjects with normal fair skin and patients presenting polymorphous light eruption (PLE).
+Results suggested that LED based therapy prior to UV exposure provided significant dose-related protection against UVB induced erythema.
+A significant reduction in UVB induced erythema reaction was observed in at least one occasion in 85% of subjects as well as in the patients suffering from PLE.
+Furthermore, a sun protection factor SPF-15-like effect and a reduction in post-inflammatory hyperpigmentation were observed.
+An in vitro study by Yu et al. revealed that HeNe laser irradiation stimulated an increase in nerve growth factor (NGF) release from cultured keratinocytes and its gene expression.66 NGF is a major paracrine maintenance factor for melanocyte survival in skin.67 It was shown that NGF can protect melanocytes from UV-induced apoptosis by upregulating BCL-2 levels in the cells.68 Therefore, an increase in NGF production induced by HeNe laser treatment may provide another explanation for the photoprotective effects of LLLT.